Amb (princely state): Muhammad Saeed Khan Tanoli

 Muhammad Saeed Khan Tanoli, son of Muhammad Farid Khan Tanoli, the last nawab of Amb, studied at the Burn Hall School in Abbottabad (now the Army Burn Hall College) and the Gordon College in Rawalpindi.
 Nawab Saeed Khan Tanoli ruled for a period of three years.

 Salahuddin Saeed Khan Tanoli

-Salahuddin Saeed Khan Tanoli is the present chief of Tanolis and the titular Nawab of Amb.
 He is the son of Nawab Muhammad Saeed Khan Tanoli.
 He holds the record as the youngest parliamentarian ever elected to the Pakistan National Assembly, and then went on to be elected five times to the Pakistan National Assembly (from 1985 to 1997), a feat achieved by only seven other Pakistani parliamentarians, including the former Pakistani prime minister, Nawaz Sharif.